seraphinush-gaming/tera-mysterium/content/en/activities/fishing.en.md

 **\*** For Xermetal Rod, the additional materials are Plain Stone, Cobala Ore, and Cobala Ingot.

-**\*** For Ash Sapling Rod, the additional materials are Haromony Grass, Shadmetal Ore, and Shadmetal Ingot.
+**\*** For Ash Sapling Rod, the additional materials are Harmony Grass, Shadmetal Ore, and Shadmetal Ingot.

 **\*** For Fairywing Rod, the additional materials are Achromic Essence, Xermetal Ore, and Xermetal Ingot.